Head of Department: Miss Amy Majerski

 Component 2: Externally set assignment/practical exam: 40% of the qualification

-Key Stage 5, A Level (Lower VI and Upper VI)
+Key Stage 5, A Level (Lower Sixth and Upper Sixth)

-At A level, girls study Art and Design and Textiles Design.
-Pupils will be introduced to a variety of experiences that explore a range of textile media, processes and techniques.
+At A Level, girls study Art and Design and Textiles Design.
+Students will be introduced to a variety of experiences that explore a range of textile media, processes and techniques.

-Further information about the teaching and learning of textiles may be obtained by contacting Miss Amy Majerski email@example.com
+Further information about the teaching and learning of textiles may be obtained by contacting Miss Amy Majerski; Email: email@example.com

 The best way to find out more about Downe House, is to come and experience it for yourself – arrange a visit or join us for one of our Open Mornings?Discover